RodrigoCossi/KeyHook/README.md

 ### Setup:

 - this project uses Python `ctypes` and `pywin32` libraries to simulate C/C++ interaction with operating system-level functions.
-Run `install.bat` to auto-install all the necessary python dependencies, if they are missing.
-Then run `compile_logger.bat` to generate the dll binary.
+Run `install.bat` to auto-install all the necessary python dependencies if they are missing.
+Then, run `compile_logger.bat` from `x64 Native Tools Command Prompt for VS` to generate a 64-bit `logger.dll` binary.
+(Notepad is a 64-bit app on Windows 11.
+You may want to check Nodepad's bitness on your machine first)

 - Open a shell and launch a targer process.
 For example, `notepad.exe`.
 Keep it running.